Tony Nyadundo: Early life

 He was born in Kal in Tanzania.
 Tony's twin sister died while he was young.
 His family moved to Nyahera, Kisumu District, Kenya in 1978 and later to Kongoni in Nzoia.
-He went to Kongoli Primary School and then in 1985 moved to Bukembe Secondary School but dropped out the next year due to lack of funds.
+He went to Kongoli Primary School and then moved moved to Bukembe Secondary School in 1985 but dropped out the following year due to lack of school fees.
 He worked as a tailor until 1992.

 Career

-He also tried his hand in deejaying.
+He also tried deejaying.
 His brother Jack Nyadundo formed a group performing Ohangla music, and Tony eventually joined the group after 1996.
 Later he formed his own group and moved back to Tanzania for a while.
 In 1998 he moved to Migori District in Kenya and performed for local fishing communities.
 He also hired Onyi Papa Jey, an orutu player who has also since become a formidable musician.
 In 1999 he moved to Dandora in Nairobi but did not achieve much success and then moved to Kisumu, where his brother Jack had become a popular musician.